g-paras/python-games/README.md

 #### Two additional modules are also used in this.

-- `termcolor` : for printing colored text in console
+- `tinge` : for printing colored text in console
 - `pyfiglet` : for ascii-art
 - `PyInquirer` : interactive command line interface